Claire’s Journey to the Carnivore Diet

 The Benefits of the Carnivore Diet for Claire

 “The reason I stayed with it after a couple of weeks was, number one: I was enjoying what I was eating—and I was eating as much as I wanted—which was wonderful…but over the course of just four weeks, I gained more muscle than I had gained in months prior to that.
 I saw fairly quick results in my body composition and my performance—and that was exciting.”

-I’m still taking Synthroid but instead of this being a progressive illness, it has actually gone the other way and they had to reduce my meds because it was too much.”
+I’m still taking Synthroid, but instead of this being a progressive illness, it has actually gone the other way, and they had to reduce my meds because it was too much.”
 Another perk?
-After six months of eating carnivore, the kidney stones she had been told were waiting in the wings completely disappeared.
+After six months of eating Carnivore, the kidney stones she had been told were waiting in the wings completely disappeared.

-Claire’s diet now mainly consists of big old steaks, ground beef, pork, fish and dairy.
-“I do eat dairy—I know some carnivore people don’t…I found that when I experimented and stopped all dairy, I did see an increase in muscle mass, but I like dairy so I decided I was going to keep doing cheese because I like it.”
+Claire’s diet now mainly consists of big old steaks, ground beef, pork, fish, and dairy.
+“I do eat dairy—I know some carnivore people don’t…I found that when I experimented and stopped all dairy, I did see an increase in muscle mass, but I like dairy, so I decided I was going to keep doing cheese because I like it.”

 Once the pandemic hit, she started working out from home, and without a coach spurring her on, she has been able to maintain an impressive 150lb deadlift.
-“A few years ago I was eating carbs and working out—I feel like I’m stronger, healthier—feel better—now.”
+“A few years ago, I was eating carbs and working out—I feel like I’m stronger, healthier—feel better—now.”